abbylewis/Spring_memory/README.md

 ### `./Compiled data`

-Compiled datasets, created by the scripts in `./Data analysis`
+Compiled datasets, created by the scripts in `./Data processing` and `./Data analysis`

 ### `./Illustrator files`